$565,574Average Value$228Average Price per Sq Ft20Homes For Sale

 1/2

-The New Albany-Plain Local School District has an A-plus from Niche, which considers it one of the best school districts in Ohio.
-A $135 million bond was approved in 2024 to pay for a new elementary school and upgrades for the district's five current schools.
+New Albany-Plain Local Schools is a top-ranked district that Niche names one of the best in Ohio.
+A $135 million bond was approved in 2024 for a new elementary school and upgrades to the district's five current schools.
 "You can compare New Albany High School to a college campus," says Press.
 "When they first constructed it, we were in awe.
 What a great place to send your kids."
+New Albany High School also takes pride in its athletics, with a 2024 state championship win by its boys soccer team and a Final Four showing by the 2025 baseball team.

-New Albany educational campus is one of the largest K-12 educational institutions.
+New Albany educational campus is one of the area's largest K-12 educational institutions.

 New Albany High School sports team is 'The Eagles'.